sevenval/flat-docs/reference/OpenAPI/routing.md

 ### Error Flow

-An _error flow_ is an optional separate flow file that is executed if a client request or response validation error has occurred, or if the `exit-on-error` option was set for a failing [request](/reference/actions/request.md).
+An _error flow_ is an optional separate flow file that is executed if a client request or response validation error has occurred, or if the `exit-on-error` option was set for a [request](/reference/actions/request.md) that has failed.
 It is specified by setting the `flow` property of `x-flat-error` on the top level in the OpenAPI definition:

 ```yaml